yutakahirano/websocket-header-hpack/README.md

 This script measures the size of HEADERS SPDY frame containing WebSocket frame headers.
 Notice this script measures the size of HEADERS frame (including SPDY header).
-To encode a WebSocket frame, You need additional 8 bytes for each SPDY DATA frame containing the data of the frame.
+To encode a WebSocket frame, you need additional 8 bytes for each SPDY DATA frame containing the data of the WebSocket frame.